Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 #### Fixes

 - Reference display for IoT headed has been added.
 It is 7 inch display with 1280x720 resolution.
-- Input Framework
+- Input framework
   - The bug for language and return key type callback not working has been fixed.
   - It has been modified to call language_changed, accessibility_changed callback on the C# IME.
   - Many code defects detected by the static analysis tool have been fixed.
   - Compilation warnings while building with GCC-9 have been fixed.
-- Sticker Framework
+- Sticker framework
   - It has been modified to create the DB tables when sticker daemon is not launched.
-- Voice Framework
+- Voice framework
   - Many code defects detected by the static analysis tool have been fixed.
   - Compilation warnings while building with GCC-9 have been fixed.
   - The thread safety issue on voice command has been fixed.
   - The memory leak issue has been fixed.
   - The checking UTF-8 validation bug has been fixed.

-#### Known Issues
+#### Known issues

 - efl-theme-tizen-wearable is under development, and will be completed by the next release.
 - efl-theme-tizen-common is under development, and will be completed by the next release.